-- 1. Create a new disk and attach it to the server.
-For details, see Purchasing an EVS Disk. - 2.
+- Create a new disk and attach it to the server.
+For details, see Purchase an EVS Disk. - 2.
 Expand the capacity of the existing disk.
 Both system disks and data disks can be expanded.
 An expansion operation includes two steps: - a.
 Expand the disk capacity on the console. - b.
 Log in to the server and extend the partition and file system.

-For details, see Expanding EVS Disk Capacity.
+For details, see Disk Capacity Expansion

-3. Free up the space on the disk.
-For details, see How Do I Clean Up My Disk Space on a Windows Server?
+3. Free up the space on the disk by following the directions in:Clear up the disk space.
+For details, see Handling Insufficient Disk Space on a Windows ECS.